Haven Healthcare: Reasons for failure

 The venture never fully got off the ground, as a series of executives and consultants exited the company over the first few years of its existence.
 In considering why the entity failed, many observers believed the task of market disruption of the American health care system was too great.

 The failure of the enterprise was largely based on the inability of Haven to gain sufficient market share to entice health care providers to lower their costs.
 According to Harvard Business Review, because both health insurers and providers are profitable under the current system, Haven was unable to force the market disruption it hoped to achieve.
 Because Haven had not yet achieved a strong market presence, it was also negatively impacted by the COVID-19 pandemic.

-An additional hurdle to success was the fact that each of the three founding business continued to individually pursue their own health care ventures, making it the purpose of the joint venture unclear to employees and potential business partners.
+An additional hurdle to success was that each of the three founding business continued to individually pursue their own health care ventures, making the purpose of the joint venture unclear to employees and potential business partners.